Healthcare and Education for Students

 A portable stress management tool which provides detailed information on the effects of stress on the body and instructions and practice exercises to help users learn the stress management skill called diaphragmatic breathing.
 Breathing exercises have been documented to decrease the body’s fight-or-flight response (stress).
 Download the free app.

-We provide healthcare and education to students so they may reach their educational goals.
-We also serve as a health and medical resource for the campus community.
+We provide healthcare and education to students so they may reach their educational goals, as a health and medical resource for the campus community.